 Mauck graduated from Hillsdale in 1875, served six years as president of the University of South Dakota, and became treasurer of the Chicago & Milwaukee Electric Railway.
 He returned to his alma mater as one of its most beloved presidents in 1902 and served for two decades.
 Even his business skills, however, could not prevent Hillsdale from facing more and more serious financial problems.

 William Gear Spencer, 1922-32

 In contrast to the Mauck years, Hillsdale during the Spencer era was relatively prosperous.
-A man of only 35 years of age, Spencer received two degrees from Denison.
-Prior to coming to Hillsdale he had taught at Colgate and Franklin.
+Prior to coming to Hillsdale at only 35 years of age, Spencer had already received two degrees from Denison and had taught at Colgate and Franklin.
 Slayton Arboretum was given to the College in 1922.
 The Oxford debating team met the home team at Hillsdale College in 1924.
 Contracts for building Mauck Hall dormitory and a field house were signed in 1926.

 Willfred Otto Mauck, 1933-42

 Mauck was the son of Joseph William Mauck, former Hillsdale president.
 A graduate of Hillsdale, graduate student at Columbia University, and professor of history at the University of Ohio, he became one of the youngest college presidents in the United States.
 The mood of the college under Willfred Otto Mauck was often gloomy because of harsh financial conditions partially related to the Great Depression.
 Mauck was forced to cancel all construction projects, and a Detroit newspaper printed the misleading headline, “Hillsdale for Sale for $11,000.”
 The average faculty member received a salary of less than $2,000 a year.